kuleshovdv/BottomFragment/README.md

 # BottomQuestionFragment

-Simple and convenient extention of the BottomSheetDialogFragment class for dialogs.
+Simple and convenient extention of the BottomSheetDialogFragment class.
-Use newinstance pattern you can build dialogs with:
+Use newinstance pattern for build dialog with:
 1. Title
 2. TextView body
 3. QR code ImageView